aicheung/0dte-trader/README.md

 - Iron Condor / Iron Butterfly
 - Long/Short single Put/Call option

-Besides 0DTE options, this program can also trade longer dated version of the above spreads (just set `-e` to your desired DTE), as well as the following multi-DTE option spreads:
+Besides 0DTE options, this program can also trade longer dated version of the above spreads (just set `-e` to your desired DTE), as well as the following multi-DTE option spreads or stock-option combinations:

 - Put Calendar / Diagonal Spreads
 - Call Calendar / Diagonal Spreads
+- Covered Call

 ## Installation
 Python 3.10 is assumed.